zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### VehicleHullTier
 - Description: The tier damage a vehicle can do to a rock or other object it hits.
 To be balanced this should be a lower value IE (1) bronze.
 But ashlands will require a higher tier to smash spires FYI.
 - Default Value: 100

+### VehicleHullsAreRams
+- Description: Each vehicle has a Ram added it's mesh.
+Vehicle hull ram damage is calculated with different values.
+- Default Value: True

 ### DamageIncreasePercentagePerTier
 - Description: Damage Multiplier per tier.
 So far only HardWood (Tier1) Iron (Tier3) available.
 With base value 1 a Tier 3 mult at 25% additive additional damage would be 1.5.
 IE (1 * 0.25 * 2 + 1) = 1.5